 Online therapy (also known as remote therapy) has been becoming increasingly popular in the past decade and with the spread of COVID-19 it became necessary and commonplace.
-Within my busy City practice I am expert in using platforms such as Skype and Zoom to provide the full range of therapy services, as this flexible approach gives assurance that treatment will not be disrupted by hectic schedules and, more recently, lockdown restrictions.
+Within our busy City practice we are expert in using platforms such as Skype and Zoom to provide the full range of therapy services, as this flexible approach gives assurance that treatment will not be disrupted by hectic schedules.

-Whilst the thought of communicating through Skype or Zoom may elicit initial apprehension for some, I have been gaining experience in working online since I began treating clients in private practice in 2014.
-Their busy diaries and frequent international travel made it necessary to avoid interruptions to treatment.
-Of course, the last year has required all my clients adjust to working online, and overall I have found it to be just as effective, with the therapeutic relationship remaining strong and connected.
+At Psychological Perspective, we have significant experience in providing expert therapy online as client’s busy diaries meant unavoidable interruptions if we provided only face-to-face treatment.
+The covid pandemic asked all of us to adjust to working online, and overall we have found it to be just as effective, with the therapeutic relationship remaining strong and connected.
 Interestingly, recent studies show that online therapy can actually be more effective than face-to-face therapy!

 Practically there are benefits as attending sessions has become more convenient and clients that wish to ensure they are working with a highly-experienced therapist have been able to do so regardless of where they live, including regular enquiries from outside of the UK.
 Many people live in remote areas and lack access to services.
 Others may have issues requiring specialist knowledge.
 It’s essential to find the right therapist that you feel understands you and your difficulties.
 Online therapy allows you to connect with the right expert no matter where you are.